-The proposed rule change expands the existing forced opening provision to now apply to exclusively listed option series, except that (i) the ABBO will not be used as a triggering factor to open a series as there is no ABBO for the exclusively listed option series and (ii) the series may open if there is no Composite Market so long as there are no non-M Capacity orders that are crossed.
-15 Similar to equity or ETP option classes, the series will not open if the Composite Market is crossed or if there are non-M Capacity orders that cross the Composite Market midpoint.
+The proposed rule change expands the existing forced opening provision to now apply to exclusively listed option series, except that (i) the ABBO will not be used as a triggering factor to open a series as there is no ABBO for the exclusively listed option series; (ii) if the Composite Market is too wide, a series will open so long as the Composite Market is not crossed and there are no non-M capacity orders that are crossed (unlike the existing forced opening provision which only requires that the Composite Market is not crossed and there is an ABBO) and (iii) the series may open if there is no Composite Market so long as there are no non-M Capacity orders that are ${ m crossed.}^{15}$

-Specifically, as proposed, if a series in an exclusively listed option class is unable to open because it does not satisfy the Maximum Composite Width Check described above within a time period (which the Exchange determines for exclusively listed options 16) after the occurrence of the opening rotation trigger for the class pursuant to Rule 5.31(d), and (i) the Composite Market is not crossed and no non-M Capacity order crosses the Composite Market midpoint or (ii) there is no Composite Market and there are no non-M Capacity orders that are crossed, the System forces the series to open after that time period.
-For a series subject to a forced opening, the opening trade price determination and series open set forth in Rule 5.31(e)(2) and (3) (i.e., the opening auction) do not occur; instead, the System opens the series without a
+Specifically, as proposed, if a series in an exclusively listed option class is unable to open because it does not satisfy the Maximum Composite Width Check described above within a time period (which the Exchange determines for exclusively listed options 16) after the occurrence of the opening rotation trigger for the class pursuant to Rule 5.31(d), and (i) the Composite Market is not crossed and no non-M Capacity orders are crossed or (ii) there is no Composite Market and there are no non-M Capacity orders that are crossed, the System forces the series to open after that time period.
+For a series subject to a forced opening, the opening trade price determination and series open set forth in Rule 5.31(e)(2) and (3) (i.e., the opening auction) do not occur; instead, the System opens the series without a trade.
+This will permit a series to open for trading on the Exchange even though the market for the series on the Exchange may be wide (or if there are

-8 See Rule 5.31(e)(1)(C).
+9 See Rule 5.31(e)(1)(C).

-9 The term "Queuing Period" means the time period prior to the initiation of an opening rotation during which the System accepts orders and quotes in the Queuing Book (the book into which Users may submit orders for participation in the opening rotation) for participation in the opening rotation for the applicable trading session.
+10 The term "Queuing Period" means the time period prior to the initiation of an opening rotation during which the System accepts orders and quotes in the Queuing Book (the book into which Users may submit orders for participation in the opening rotation) for participation in the opening rotation for the applicable trading session.
 See Rule 5.31(a).

-10 See the definition of Maximum Composite Width, which permits the Exchange to modify the Maximum Composite Width during the opening auction process (which modifications the Exchange disseminates to all subscribers via the Exchange's data feeds that deliver opening auction updates) in Rule 5.31(a).
+11 See the definition of Maximum Composite Width, which permits the Exchange to modify the Maximum Composite Width during the opening auction process (which modifications the Exchange disseminates to all subscribers via the Exchange's data feeds that deliver opening auction updates) in Rule 5.31(a).